 Multi-Pitch Climbing and Trad Anchor Constructions

-Do you have climbing experience in lead climbing on drilled sport climbing routes in typical places such as Frankenjura, Ith, Donautal or at your local climbing crags, but now you want to go high?
+Do you have climbing experience in lead climbing on bolted sport climbing routes in typical places such as Frankenjura, Ith, Donautal or at your local climbing crags, but now you want to go high?

 Are you interested in multi-pitch routes, high walls and mountain peaks?